mwat56/sessions/README.md

 	sid := sessions.SIDname()

-The `SID` and the one-time-value are appended automatically as an [CGI argument](https://en.wikipedia.org/wiki/Common_Gateway_Interface) to all local `a href=""` links of the web page sent to the remote user, whereas _local_ means all links without a request scheme like `http:` or `https:`.
+The `SID` and the one-time-value are appended automatically as an [CGI argument](https://en.wikipedia.org/wiki/Common_Gateway_Interface) to all local `a href="…"` links of the web page sent to the remote user, whereas _local_ means all links without a request scheme like `http:` or `https:`.

 The package provides an internal garbage collector which deletes all expired sessions.
 `Expired` are sessions when they were not touched/updated within the last _10 minutes_.